-Homemade Ice Cream
+Two Ingredient Strawberry Ice Cream

 Wanting to know more about these berries we wandered around back and found the grower, Chai Saechao, holding pails piled high with just picked strawberries.
 His family has been farming strawberries in the area since 1988.
 We talked with Chai about his beautiful strawberries.
 The small red ones were Chandlers.
 He was also growing a few rows of the Albion variety.
 Chai picked a huge Albion strawberry right off the plant and handed it to me.

 Warm from the sun, this huge perfect strawberry was amazingly sweet and juicy.
 The flavor was incredible.
 He said the Chandlers were even juicier!
 And yes, Chai’s berries were organic.
 Truly, these were the sweetest strawberries I’ve ever tasted, like they were dipped in sugar syrup.

 With strawberries this sweet, no additional sugar was needed.
-Just two ingredients made for wondeful ice cream - strawberries and sweetened condensed milk.
+Just two ingredients made for wonderful ice cream - strawberries and sweetened condensed milk.
 Try this simple recipe and freeze extra berries for strawberry ice cream all summer long.

-Double Strawberry Ice Cream
+Two Ingredient Strawberry Ice Cream

-- 1 1/2 pounds fresh strawberries stemmed, washed and quartered, about 4 cups
+- 1 ½ pounds fresh strawberries stemmed, washed and quartered about 4 cups

 - 14 ounce can sweetened condensed milk

-- Chill the base until very cold.
+- Chill the base in the refrigerator until very cold.
 Process the ice cream base in an ice cream maker according to manufacturer directions.
 Towards the end of the freezing process, add 1 cup of diced strawberries or fold in by hand.
 Ice cream will be soft when finished.
 Place ice cream in the freezer for several hours to firm up.